Stock market today: Wall Street is stuck as the countdown to a rate cut ticks closer to zero

 NEW YORK (AP) — U.S. stock indexes are holding near their records Wednesday ahead of an announcement in the afternoon that's expected to kick off a series of cuts to interest rates meant to prevent a recession.

-The S&P 500 was virtually unchanged in early trading and sitting 0.6% below its all-time high set in July.
-The Dow Jones Industrial Average was edging down 48 points, or 0.1%, but still flirting with another record after setting its latest on Monday.
-The Nasdaq composite was basically flat, as of 9:35 a.m.
+The S&P 500 was 0.2% lower in midday trading and sitting 0.7% below its all-time high set in July.
+The Dow Jones Industrial Average was down 36 points, or 0.1%, but still near its record set on Monday.
+The Nasdaq composite fell 0.3%, as of 11:45 a.m.
 Eastern time.

 The main event for financial markets, though, is still to come.
 When the Federal Reserve closes its latest policy meeting Wednesday afternoon, the widespread expectation is that it will announce the first cut to its main interest rate in more than four years.